“May you live in interesting times” is an English expression claimed to be a translation of a traditional Chinese Curse.

-Franklin Delano Roosevelt is the only US president to be elected 3 times and thank goodness he was, because during his 12 year tenure he faced two of the greatest crisis the world has ever seen.
+Franklin Delano Roosevelt is the only US president to be elected 3 times and whilst that challenged convention he negotiated under extreme personal and global pressure two of the greatest crisis the world has ever seen.

-He inherited the US presidency in the headwind of a great depression, the likes of which we had never seen then or since.
+He inherited the US presidency in the headwind of a great financial depression.

-He inspired first with his rhetoric including immortal phrases … “The only thing we have to fear is fear itself” and then took affirmative, radical action much of it in the face of fierce domestic opposition.
+He inspired many with his rhetoric including immortal phrase … “The only thing we have to fear is fear itself” and took affirmative, radical action much of it in the face of fierce domestic opposition.

-As the US economy was emerging from that catastrophe he was confronted with the second world war and even more fierce resistance from an isolationist nation about keeping the US out of the conflict.
+As the US economy emerged from that catastrophe he was confronted with crisis number 2 and the outbreak of World War 2 with more fierce resistance from isolationists wanting to keeping the US out of that conflict.